axibase/atsd-use-cases/workshop/technical-writing.md

 * " *A user uses* SQL Console to query data stored in ATSD using a convenient syntax."

 **Articles:** More often than in traditional English writing, some articles may be omitted in places they would otherwise register as required.
-This is especially true of short, imperitive sentences.
+This is especially true of short, imperative sentences.
 Both examples below are correct, but because ATSD is a well-known product, and the sentence is written in the imperative, omitting the article sounds more professional.

 * "Launch *the* Axibase Time Series Database using the following command: